carlosavjr513/on-the-go-test/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+You can also just access this link [https://on-the-go-test.vercel.app/](https://on-the-go-test.vercel.app/)

 ## Test

 This is a technical challenge I did for a senior frontend developer position at [On The Go](https://www.onthego.com.br).